-Today would have been R&B singer Aaliyah's 34th birthday.
+Today marks the 12 anniversary of R&B singer Aaliyah's tragic death.
 Fuse honors and celebrates the adored singer by revisiting the many accomplishments of the Detroit-bred crooner during her short life.
 Here, Aaliyah appears alongside Jet Li in her 2000 film debut, 'Romeo Must Die.'

 Warner Bros./Getty Images

 At the 1998 Soul Train Awards, Aaliyah appears next to long-time friend and collaborator, Missy Elliott.
 The "4 Page Letter" singer was among the most nominated artists that night.

 Aaliyah got down at a 2000 VMAs after-party, somehow still looking remarkably current.

 Aaliyah and *NSYNC